Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> We start by creating a random name for a cloud service.
 The name must be unique (<name>.cloudapp.net), so we use a random number to ensure it does not exist yet.

-	> The image name is an Azure-provide  **Windows Server 2012** image.
+	> The image name is an Azure-provided **Windows Server 2012** image.
 You can find all existing image names by using the following PowerShell command:
-Get-AzureVMImage | ft ImageName
+_Get-AzureVMImage | ft ImageName_

 	> The last three commands create a cloud service with two new VMs, based on the Windows Server 2012 image.

 	> - **Note**: Make sure the specified **LOCATION** matches the datacenter that the storage account is created in.
 For example "West US".

 	> - **Note**: These commands require a default storage account name.
 You can set that with the PowerShell command:
-Set-AzureSubscription "<subname>"
+Set-AzureSubscription "[subname]"
--CurrentStorageAccount "<storagename>"
+-CurrentStorageAccount "[storagename]"

 1. Notice that you can follow the progresss of the PowerShell command execution on the screen.